liferay/liferay-docs/develop/tutorials/articles/270-product-navigation/02-customizing-the-control-menu/01-customizing-the-control-menu.markdown

     *ProductNavigationControlMenuEntry*
     (e.g.,`StagingProductNavigationControlMenuEntry`).

 ## Implementing Liferay's Frameworks [](id=implementing-liferays-frameworks)

 Next, you need to connect your OSGi module to Liferay's frameworks and use those to define information about your entry.

-1. Directly above the class's declaration, insert the following:
+1. Directly above the class's declaration, insert this code:

         @Component(
             immediate = true,